About the Certified Counter-Insider Threat Professional (CCITP) Program

 |Total Number of Active Certificants

-The Counter-Insider Threat Professional Certification Program is operated by the Counter-Insider Threat Certification Program Management Office (C-InT PMO) under the oversight of the Under Secretary of Defense for Intelligence.
-The C-InT PMO coordinates activities and execution of the program with the National Insider Threat Task Force (NITTF).
+The Counter-Insider Threat Professional Certification Program (CCITP) is operated by the CCITP Program Management Office (CCITP PMO) under the oversight of the Office of the Under Secretary of Defense for Intelligence and Security Human Capital Management Office (OUSD(I&S)/HCMO).
+The CCITP PMO coordinates activities and execution of the program with the National Insider Threat Task Force (NITTF).